ChrisRisner/chrisrisner.github.io/_posts/2015-11-06-Setting-Up-Continuous-Deployment-for-Android-with-VSTS-and-HockeyApp.markdown

 You should then see a message that the task was uploaded successfully.

 ## Connecting HockeyApp and our build
 Return to VSO in the browser.
 Go back to your Build Definition and click the Edit button.
-Click the *Add build step...* button and find HockeyApp (you'll need to swtich the filter to *All* or *Deploy*) and click *Add:
+Click the *Add build step...* button and find HockeyApp (you'll need to switch the filter to *All* or *Deploy*) and click *Add:

 <img src="http://storage.chrisrisner.com/images/vso-hockeyapp-build-step.png" alt="VSO HockeyApp Build Step" class="centeredInContent"/>